Country of Origin

 For Gryphon, the form factor of triangulating not squaring the circle of the CD is absolute novelty.
 So is a two-tone scheme to introduce silver into the previously all-black range.
-Upon his retirement announced during Munich 2018, company founder Flemming Rasmussen had promised Gryphon another three design concepts.
+Upon his retirement announced during Munich 2018, company founder Flemming Rasmussen had promised Gryphon three more design concepts.
 The first of these testaments is Ethos.
 The second is the new Essence range of class A stereo and power amps with matching preamp which revisits the rounded-point triangle as a display detail.
 The third as yet remains a mystery.

 For physical SACD, a rather higher €39'500 budget might look at Métronome's AQWO separates with Denon transport.
 Ethos can only read the CD layer of a hybrid SACD.
 As pioneered for Kalliope, the USB input is powered by a super-capacitor bank for 12.5 Farad of virtual battery charge.
 More digital inputs are 110Ω AES/EBU and 75Ω BNC.
 There's even an AES/EBU output to convert Ethos into a pure transport which then requires off-board conversion.
 Analog outputs are on 2V RCA and 4V XLR.
 Being a fully balanced circuit, the latter are obviously preferred.